4 DAYS FROM $1,549

 Cultural Connection: This evening, Russian entertainers come aboard ship for a lively performance.

 Achieve an art lover’s milestone when you visit the Hermitage Museum

 Tallinn, another one of the Hanseatic League’s trading centers, has also been named a UNESCO World Heritage Site.
 The two-level city has an enchantment all its own, which you’ll discover on our tour from the winding streets of the Lower Town to the fortified Upper Town on Toompea Hill, where you can take in the amazing view.
 You’ll also see the Dome Church and the Opera House.
 Tallin has a thriving high-tech economy, too, which has earned it a reputation as Europe’s Silicon Valley.
 The young, entrepreneurial population supports a lively cultural and dining scene.
 You’ll have the afternoon free to explore on your own, although you may find yourself tempted by our optional marzipan painting workshop.

 Marzipan, the delicious sweet almond confection, was originally made for its medicinal qualities.
 Enjoy an afternoon workshop during which you’ll learn how to make a colorful marzipan figure to take home with you.

-Fly home or stay on for your Stockholm, Sweden post-trip extension
+Fly home or stay on for your Copenhagen, Denmark post-trip extension

-Transfer to the airport for you flight home, unless you’ve signed on for the Stockholm extension.
+Transfer to the airport for you flight home, unless you’ve signed on for the Copenhagen extension.

 Important Notice: The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Cruise Director or regional expert.